Chart Color Schemes

 Educational outcomes in Cooma Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Cooma Surrounds lag behind regional benchmarks, with 22.6% of residents aged 15+ holding university degrees compared to 32.2% in NSW.
-The most common qualification is a bachelor degree at 15.7%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 42.3% of residents aged 15+ holding such qualifications - advanced diplomas at 10.9% and certificates at 31.4%.
-Educational participation is high, with 27.8% of residents currently enrolled in formal education.
+Educational qualifications in Cooma Surrounds trail regional benchmarks, with 22.6% of residents aged 15+ holding university degrees compared to 32.2% in NSW as of the latest data from 2021.
+Bachelor degrees lead at 15.7%, followed by postgraduate qualifications at 4.6% and graduate diplomas at 2.3%.
+Trade and technical skills feature prominently, with 42.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.9% and certificates at 31.4%.
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education as of the same period.

 Frequently Asked Questions - Education